Tillid/tiSlider/README.txt

         <img src=".image4.png" alt="alt4"/>
     </div>
 </div>
-You can put as mutch image as you want but you have to put the same numbre of <li>.
+You can put as much image as you want but you have to put the same numbre of <li>.

+JS CALL:
 put the following javascript after your sliders. you can only customize their width at the moment.
 <script type="text/javascript">
     $('.slider').sliderBox({
         width: 910